dblyon/pCLAP_Tryp2LysC/README.md

 # Readme for pCLAP_Tryp2LysC
 This is a command-line script to map tryptic peptides to Lys-C peptides.
 The program expects a FASTA-file and a "peptides.txt" file from <a href="http://www.biochem.mpg.de/5111795/maxquant">MaxQuant</a> as input, and will generate two tab delimited text files as output.
 The first results file, definable using the "-lysc" option, generates the LysC peptide sequences as well as start and end positions within given proteins.
-The second results file, definable using the "-ptm" option, is used as input for <a href="http://www.biochem.mpg.de/5111795/maxquant">Perseus</a>.
+The second results file, definable using the "-ptm" option, is used as input for Perseus <a href="http://www.biochem.mpg.de/5111795/maxquant">Perseus</a>.

+# Citation
+Publication will be referenced here.

 # Prerequisites
     - Python 2.x